anton-k/mig/docs/src/00-foreword.md

 * easy to use.
 It has simple design on purpose

-* it defines no custom server monads.
-I promise you

 * expressive DSL to compose servers

 * type-safe route handlers and conversions